 The Dickcissel is a notorious wanderer, appearing in large numbers on suitable breeding territory one year and totally absent the next.
 For example, in wet years Dickcissels will breed in the southern portion of their breeding range in Texas, but in drought years they keep moving north to nest in the Central Plains states.

 On migration and during the winter, the Dickcissel is highly gregarious and forms large flocks, some so large that they may contain 10 to 30 percent of the global population.
-These large flocks can be very damaging to rice and sorghum crops, and farmers use noise-making strategies like cannons, bottle rockets, or banging pots and pans to scare flocks away from their fields.
+These flocks can be damaging to rice and sorghum crops, and farmers use noise-making strategies like cannons and bottle rockets to deter the bird.
 A few farmers deliberately poison Dickcissels during the winter, although conservation groups have made many efforts to work with farmers to find alternatives to poisoning.

 Sign up for ABC's eNews to learn how you can help protect birds